-Benchmark S&P 500 Index
+Benchmark S&P 500 Index The Fund is actively managa point of reference performance of the Fund is benchmark.
+The deviation may be significant and the may at times bear little or benchmark.
+The benchmark does not environmental and/or significant and/or significant. against which the may be measured.
+The may be measured by this from the benchmark portfolio of the Fundino resemblance to its take into account

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Accounting Dates Final Interim
+A Balan Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Commitment approach

-Share Class А В 1
+Share Class Α В 1

-Base Fund Management Fee 1 1.65% 0.90% 0.90%
+Base Fund Management Fee 6 1.65% 0.90% 0.90%

 Performance Fee None

-5 Declaration Ex-Dividend Payment
+Declaration Ex-Dividend Payment

 Dividend Dates 31 October 1 November 31 December

 Hedged Share Classes: Mechanism NAV hedging: Employs hedging transactions to convert the Net Asset Value from the Base Currency to the currency of the hedged Share Class.